Honda Jazz Review & Prices

 The two displays – a 7.0-inch driver’s display and a 9.0-inch infotainment touchscreen – are both very clear and crisp.
 The software is smooth and the menus are easy to navigate on the infotainment screen, while you can customise the driver’s display to your liking.
 A head-up display is also available on the top-spec models.

 You can use Apple CarPlay wirelessly, but you will need a wire to load up Android Auto.
-The directions from your map application will integrate with the navigation system in the car and show up on the driver’s display, which is some neat integration that not many cars are able to offer.
+The directions from your map application will integrate with the navigation system in the car and show up on the driver’s display, which is some neat integration that not every car is able to offer.

 There are some options to add character to your Jazz, including a couple of exterior styling packs, while there are storage packs to make the boot more practical or easier to clean.
 But as the Jazz comes fully loaded on most trim levels, you won’t need to add much to it.